 Visit the Girl Scouts of Eastern Massachusetts museums to explore the fun of Girl Scouting while learning about our proud history and rich tapestry of traditions.
-Our largest collection is in Waltham, and we have smaller collections in North Andover and Middleboro.
+Our largest collection is in Waltham, and we have a smaller collection in Middleboro.
 Troop visits to the museums are free.
 Email for more information.

 The Girl Scout Museum at Cedar Hill, located at 265 Beaver Street in Waltham, houses one of the most extensive collections of Girl Scout memorabilia in the country.
 Archives include primary source photographs, newspapers and artifacts connected to the beginnings of the Girl Scout Movement in Massachusetts and showcasing life in Boston, Waltham and New Bedford over the past 100 years.

 Glass display cases highlight scrapbooks, photos, musical instruments, handicrafts, dolls, and many other artifacts that represent the evolution of Girl Scouting in Massachusetts, the United States, and the world.
 The museum also houses a variety of vintage uniforms, flags, badges and camping items, as well as publications that bring Girl Scouts’ history and traditions to life.